robenkleene/robenkleene.github.io/_posts/2019-06-13-2013-photography-post-production-software-market-share.md

 8. 3% [PaintShop Pro](https://en.wikipedia.org/wiki/PaintShop_Pro)
 9. 5% Other

 This is long before Adobe introduced subscription pricing, and Aperture, iPhoto, and Picasa were still around.
-Adobe [again](/2019/05/30/2015-motion-graphics-software-market-share/) (and [again](/2019/04/05/video-editor-market-share-numbers-from-2014/)) comes out incredibly dominate.
+Adobe [again](/2019/05/30/2015-motion-graphics-software-market-share/) (and [again](/2019/04/05/video-editor-market-share-numbers-from-2014/)) comes out dominate.